lkesteloot/unsong/unsong.md

 “I do not think it would help you very much.
 You would probably just die here.”

-“Better to die on one’s feet than to live on one’s…um…better to die on one’s feet!”
+“Better to die on one’s feet than to live on one’s... um... better to die on one’s feet!”

 “You cannot have this storm.
 I am using it.”